jopriera/Artificial_Intelligence_Portfolio/README.md

 ## Next Steps
 --------------

-1. Integrate advanced NLP capabilities using spaCy to handle more complex queries.
+1. **Improve Entity Recognition**: Enhance spaCy integration to handle more complex queries.
-2. Store data in a database (e.g., SQLite or MongoDB) for dynamic responses.
+2. **Database Integration**: Store data in a database (e.g., SQLite or MongoDB) for dynamic responses.
-3. Improve the web interface design using CSS or frameworks like Bootstrap.
+3. **Web Interface Design**: Improve the web interface using CSS or frameworks like Bootstrap.
-4. Add logging and error handling for better debugging and monitoring.
+4. **Logging and Error Handling**: Add logging and error handling for better debugging and monitoring.

 ---